 A good fight should be dynamic and feature a lot of movement and action.
-The AGE System uses stunts to represent those special moves heroes perform to throw their opponents off-balance, gain an edge in a fight, or simply do something spectacular that brings them closer to victory.

 Attack rolls in combat generate stunt points according to the standard system described under Stunts in CHAPTER 1.
 Reference the stunt tables in this section and allocate your available SP to stunts suited to the action you're performing.
 You can perform a given type of stunt only once in a round, though you may combine two or more different stunts as long as they make sense in the context of the story.
 If a stunt has a "+" listed after its cost, you can spend additional SP to enhance the basic effect of the stunt.
 If it has a range of numbers listed, you can choose to spend SP within that range for the stunt's effect.